Vang Municipality

 Vang is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Valdres.
 The administrative centre of the municipality is the village of Vang i Valdres.
-Other villages in Vang include Hænsgardane, Nystuen, Øye, Ryfoss, and Tyinkrysset.
+Other villages in Vang include Hensgardane, Nystuen, Øye, Ryfoss, and Tyinkrysset.

-The 1504.84 km2 municipality is the 55th largest by area out of the 356 municipalities in Norway.
-Vang is the 298th most populous municipality in Norway with a population of 1,587.
-The municipality's population density is 1.1 PD/km2 and its population has decreased by 1.9% over the previous 10-year period.
+The 1504.84 km2 municipality is the 55th largest by area out of the 357 municipalities in Norway.
+Vang Municipality is the 299th most populous municipality in Norway with a population of 1,648.
+The municipality's population density is 1.1 PD/km2 and its population has increased by 2.7% over the previous 10-year period.

 General information

 On 1 January 1838, the prestegjeld of Vang was established as a civil municipality (see formannskapsdistrikt law).
-On 1 January 1882, a small area of Vang (population: 31) was transferred into the neighboring Øystre Slidre Municipality.
+On 1 January 1882, a small area of Vang Municipality (population: 31) was transferred into the neighboring Øystre Slidre Municipality.
 The municipal boundaries have not changed since that time.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).

 Name

-The municipality (originally the parish) is named after the old Vang farm (Vangr) since the first Vang Church was built here.
-The name is identical with the word vangr which means "field" or "meadow".
+The municipality (originally the parish) is named after the old Vang farm (Vangr) since the first Vang Church was built there.
+The name is identical to the word vangr which means "field" or "meadow".

 Coat of arms

-The coat of arms was granted on 26 June 1987.
-The municipal arms are based on historic descriptions and depictions of the personal arms the a local medieval nobleman Sigvat of Leirhol.
+The coat of arms was granted by royal decree on 26 June 1987.
+The official blazon is "Azure, within a tressure floury three swords bendwise Or" (På blå grunn tre skråstilte gull sverd omgjevne av gull liljebord).
+This means the arms have a blue field (background) and the charge is three diagonal swords.
+The arms also have a border line with fleur-de-lis designs (tressure floury) going around the edge of the arms.
+The charge and border have a tincture of Or which means they are commonly colored yellow, but if it is made out of metal, then gold is used.
+The arms are based on historic descriptions and depictions of the personal arms the a local medieval nobleman Sigvat of Leirhol.
 He was named as one of the members of the delegation that followed King Håkon V Magnusson to Copenhagen in 1309.
 Later, he became the local governor of Valdres and Hallingdal (Vang is part of the Valdres region).
 He played a major role in the development of the region and the arms can be seen on different places, including in the local Vang Church.
+The arms were designed by Stein Davidsen.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Vang.
+The Church of Norway has four parishes (sokn) within Vang Municipality.
 It is part of the Valdres prosti (deanery) in the Diocese of Hamar.